sn1de/learning/unit_test_example/scanner/README.md

 	end

 Run Your Tests
 --------------

-Notice the second line of our test file, the 'minitest/autorun' will add some functionality that will look at our test code and run the methods starting with 'test_' as tests.
+Notice the first line of our test file, 'minitest/autorun' will add some functionality that will look at our test code and run the methods starting with 'test_' as tests.
 You will add additional methods with the 'test_' prefix to this class.
 Collectively, these are referred to as a test case.

-In order to run our test case, we'll need to invoke ruby on the command line.
+In order to run our test case, we'll need to invoke ruby on the command line (later, we'll automate this with rake).
 We'll use the -I option to add the lib directory to the ruby library search path, so our test code can include the scanner.rb code as required on line 3.
 Note that this command is executed in the root of your project: